asyml/ForteHealth/examples/xray/README.md

 ## Chest Xray image Pneumonia prediction Example

-This example shows how we can build pipeline to predict Pneumonia disease form chest Xray image.
+This example shows how we can build pipeline to predict Pneumonia disease from chest Xray image.

 We use a VIT based image classification model for inference.